OWASP/samm/Current Releases/head/core/implementation/i-secure-build.md

 - Option 4

 ### Quality Indicators
-  * You assess the security of important 3rd party components.
-The components are either flagged during a risk analysis or threat modelling, or are of high value to business
+  * You assess the security of important 3rd party dependencies.
+The dependencies are either flagged during a risk analysis or threat modelling, or are of high value to business
-  * The organisation actively contributes security improvements to important 3rd party components (testing, reports, features)
+  * The organisation actively contributes security improvements to important 3rd party dependencies (testing, reports, features)
-  * Security is an important factor during 3rd party component selection
+  * Security is an important factor during 3rd party dependency selection
-  * Important 3rd party components have an assigned owner within the organisation.
-For sufficiently important components, the owner may also be the component’s champion
+  * Important 3rd party dependencies have an assigned owner within the organisation.
+For sufficiently important dependencies, the owner may also be the dependency’s champion
-  * You use multiple intelligence feeds to track the security of 3rd party components
+  * You use multiple intelligence feeds to track the security of 3rd party dependencies
-  * There is an active policy to minimise the number of different versions of 3rd party components
+  * There is an active policy to minimise the number of different versions of 3rd party dependencies

 <!--
 #### Notes